sirbread/music-visualizer/README.md

 # music-visualizer

-A music visualizer application built with Python that has a lot of differnet visual effects to images or videos based on audio input.
+A music visualizer application built with Python that has a many different visual effects to images or videos based on audio input.
 The visualizer allows you to input an image or video file, an audio file, and output a video file that syncs effects with the audio.
-Uses spectograms and sine effects.
+Uses spectograms, zoom, and noise effects.
 These can be tweaked to your liking. (i.e. number/color of spectogram bars, noise bands, pixel sorting, etc)

 ## Features